If you are heading to France, here are some of the best Castles in France you should visit during your trip.

 However, two things make this chateau stand out for us.
 One is the incredible marble staircase that winds its way through the heart of the castle (and is based on a design by Leonardo da Vinci).
 No photo can do the scale of this staircase justice- it’s something you have to see with your own eyes!

-The tour guide was very knowledgable and able to translate from French to English, so you can get a great understanding of what she is showing you.
+The tour guide was very knowledgeable and able to translate from French to English, so you can get a great understanding of what she is showing you.

 All in all, it’s one of the most interesting and memorable castles we’ve visited in France.